Winos4.0 Malware Disguised as KakaoTalk Installer

 DcryptDll::Decrypt FFF $R0 $R4 $APPDATA\Embarcadero\AutoRecoverDat.dll

-; Malicious DLL registration (persistence)
+; Registering malicious DLL (persistence)

 StrCpy $8 “cmd.exe /C $\”start rundll32.exe $APPDATA\Embarcadero\AutoRecoverDat.dll,DllRegisterServer$\””